phoenixfan86/fsbox/src/mods/minecraft/architectury-api.md

 ---
+title: "Architectury API - download mod for"
-title: "Architectury API - скачати мод"
+title_ua: "Architectury API - скачати мод"
+description: "Architectury API is an API for developers that facilitates the development of mods with multiple loaders.
+We provide complete build systems and much more."
 mod_name: "Architectury API"
 game: "Minecraft"
 game_collection: "/mods/minecraft"